-The blaster comes packaged with a set of 6 Elite Bullet Rounds and instructions, and at the time of writing there was an option to purchase a kit including two blasters.
+The blaster comes packaged with a set of 6 Elite Bullet Rounds and instructions, and at the time of writing, there was an option to purchase a kit including two blasters.

 2. Prime Time

-This primer also has a color-coded priming indicator at the back – when you slide the primer and the indicator turns orange, you are good to start shooting.
+This primer also has a color-coded priming indicator at the back.
+When you slide the primer and the indicator turns orange, you are good to start shooting.

-If you already have a Strongarm you will be used to this kind of arrangement, and I personally didn’t have any issues with this in either single fire or slam-fire mode.
+If you already have a Strongarm, you will be used to this kind of arrangement, and I personally didn’t have any issues with this in either single-fire or slam-fire mode.

 3. Quick Reloads

 One of the key differences between the Disruptor and the Strongarm is the design of the cylinder.
-The front of the cylinder on the Disruptor is fully exposed for quick reloading, which is useful on a blaster that only holds 6 rounds at a time.
+The front of the cylinder on the Disruptor is fully exposed for quick reloading, which is useful on a blaster that only holds six rounds at a time.